tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 global_generator = Generator()

-# This function creates a new Generator object (and the Variable object within),
+# This function discards the old Generator object (and the variable within),
-# which does not work well with tf.function because (1) tf.function puts
-# restrictions on Variable creation thus reset_global_generator can't be freely
-# used inside tf.function; (2) redirecting a global variable to
-# a new object is problematic with tf.function because the old object may be
+# which may be problematic with tf.function because the old object may be
 # captured by a 'tf.function'ed function and still be used by it.
 # A 'tf.function'ed function only keeps weak references to variables,
 # so deleting a variable and then calling that function again may raise an
 # error.
-The function 'set_global_generator' below also has this problem.
-@tf_export("random.reset_global_generator")
-def reset_global_generator(seed, algorithm=None):
-  global global_generator
-  if algorithm is None:
-    algorithm = global_generator.algorithm # preserve the old algorithm
-  global_generator = Generator(seed=seed, algorithm=algorithm)

 @tf_export("random.set_global_generator")
 def set_global_generator(generator):
   global global_generator